BioMedIA/dHCP-release-notes/download.md

 `sedation` |  1 if the subject was sedated during the scan, 0 otherwise

-The file can be downloaded from: [combined.tsv]( https://raw.githubusercontent.com/BioMedIA/dHCP-release-notes/master/rel02/combined_rel02.tsv) (right click and save as to download the tsv file)
+The file can be downloaded from: [combined.tsv]( https://raw.githubusercontent.com/BioMedIA/dHCP-release-notes/master/rel02/combined_rel02.tsv) (right click and "save link as" to download the tsv file)